API reference

 , which means that the external autodiff system will be used, or a named tuple(; x=AutoSomething(), y=AutoSomethingElse())

-: whether or not to enforce a strict match in DifferentiationInterface.jl between the preparation and the execution types.
+: specifies whether preparation inside DifferentiationInterface.jl should enforce a strict match between the primal variables and the provided tangents.

 Settings